+O R E G O N

 EXPECT EXCELLENCE

-An Overview of Marion County's Adopted Budget
+An Overview of Marion County's Proposed Budget

 INTRODUCTION

-This Fiscal Year 2024-25 Budget is a financial representation of the policies and priorities of Marion County that enable our employees to provide the necessary programs and services to our community.
-It is much more than a financial plan, because at its core, the budget is a reflection of county policy.
-The people of Marion County expect excellence, and we are committed to delivering outstanding service.

-Developing a budget requires balancing the needs of our growing population with the sometimes-competing realities of the economic environment, legislation, and changes in the workforce.
-We draw on the expertise of our elected officials, department directors, and our dedicated employees who balance these realities with the priorities of our community.
-It is work that we are honored to do, and we do it with the utmost commitment to fiscal responsibility and service.
+The annual budget is a reflection of the shared values, goals, and county policy, as expressed by the needs of our citizens, the expertise of our elected officials, department directors, and our dedicated employees who work every day to bring these priorities to fruition.
+The people of Marion County expect excellence and we are committed to delivering it.

-Marion County's revenue is derived from local, state, and federal sources, and the budget shows where those funds come from and where they will be spent.
-Our annual budget represents your county government's commitment to the individuals, families, and businesses who have chosen to call Marion County home.
+Developing a budget requires balancing the needs of our growing population with the sometimes competing realities of legislation, the economic environment, and changes in the workforce.
+It is work that we are honored to do, and we do it with the utmost commitment to fiscal responsibility.
+Marion County's revenue is derived from local, state, and federal sources.
+The budget shows where those funds come from and where they will be spent.
+County residents have placed their trust in us to direct funds to the services and programs that improve their lives and ensure the ongoing health and safety of the community.
+These programs are wide-ranging - from reopening county parks, maintaining infrastructure, and enforcing the law, to allocating resources to serve youth and families and those experiencing behavioral and mental health challenges.
+We seek efficiencies and collaborate with local business to foster economic prosperity for our residents.
+Our annual budget represents your county government's commitment to community - to the individuals, families, and businesses who have chosen to call Marion County home.

-The Board of Commissioners established core priorities for 2024-25 designed to meet the challenges our county faces.
-Programs that address these priorities are wide ranging-from reopening our fire-damaged county parks, maintaining infrastructure, and enforcing the law, to allocating resources to serve youth and families and those experiencing behavioral and mental health challenges.

 The FY2024-25 budget is \$732 million with a General Fund budget of \$140.1 million.
 County leaders are directing resources strategically, and the county is well managed and on sound financial footing.
-I am proud of the work we do, and I look forward to seeing the FY2024-25 budget come to life.
+I am proud of the work we do and look forward to seeing the FY2024-25 budget come to life.
+Sincerely, Jan Fritz Chief Administrative Officer & Budget Officer Budget Committee

-Sincerely,

-Jan Fritz Chief Administrative Officer & Budget Officer

-Budget Committee

 Danielle Bethell (Commissioner), Dave Kinney (Citizen), Kevin Cameron (Commissioner), Patrick Vance (Citizen/ Chair), Colm Willis (Commissioner), Denyc Boles (Citizen).
 The Budget Committee consists of the county commissioners and three citizen electors responsible for reviewing and approving the annual budget.
 They all have a thorough understanding of the county's funding sources, our programs and services, and contribute their unique perspectives, knowledge, and expertise.
-The committee provides valuable input during the budget process, approves the budget and tax rate, and refers the budget to the Board of Commissioners for adoption by June 30th of each year.
+The committee provides valuable input during the budget process, approves the budget and tax rate, and refers the budget to the Board of Commissioners for adoption by June 30th.
 Budget Team